atarazana/gramola-operator/part-1-1.md

 ## Running v0.0.1 locally

-Before we run our code we need to have a kubernetes cluster.
+Before we run our code we need to have a Kubernetes cluster.
 Let's create one... no worries, if you already have one is fine.

 ```
 $ minikube start